-Exxon Mobil pulls staff from Gulf platform ahead of Hurricane Michael
+Exxon Mobil, BP pull staff from Gulf ahead of Hurricane Michael

-HOUSTON (Reuters) - Exxon Mobil said on Monday it was evacuating personnel from a Gulf of Mexico platform as U.S. forecasters predicted Hurricane Michael would become a major hurricane this week.
+HOUSTON (Reuters) - BP and Exxon Mobil on Monday began evacuating personnel from U.S. Gulf of Mexico oil and gas production platforms as forecasters predicted Hurricane Michael would become a major hurricane this week.

-The National Hurricane Center upgraded the storm on Monday morning to a hurricane with wind speeds of up to 75 miles (120 km) per hour and forecast it to become a category three hurricane.
-Michael is tracking through the energy-producing area of the Gulf of Mexico and expected to make landfall near the Florida Panhandle.
+The National Hurricane Center upgraded the storm on Monday and forecast it would become at least a Category 3 hurricane on the five-step Saffir-Simpson scale as its moved through the center of the Gulf of Mexico.
+Category 3 storms have sustained winds of 111 to 129 miles (178 to 208 km) per hour.

-The world’s largest publicly traded oil producer does not currently expect the staff reduction at its Lena production platform to affect output, spokeswoman Julie King said.
+Michael was tracking through the Gulf’s energy-producing area and was expected to make landfall near the Florida Panhandle.
+The storm’s current track takes it away from refinery-heavy areas of the central and western Gulf Coast.

 Offshore production in the Gulf accounts for 17 percent of total U.S. crude oil output, according to the U.S. Energy Information Administration.
 Natural gas production from Gulf offshore operations provides 5 percent of the U.S. total.